 - Evaluate your agency’s vulnerability to common agency new business challenges, including positioning, ability to attract and retain talent, and offering the wrong services.
 Make plans and take steps to address these issues as needed.

-- Take stock of your agency new business from a diversity perspective and determine whether it is something you need to address and where it falls on your list of priorities.
+- Take stock of how your agency’s approach to culture and diversity may impact your new business efforts.
+Determine whether this is something you need to address and where it falls on your list of priorities.
 Make a plan as needed.

 - The need for agencies to evolve is constant.
 How should your agency adapt next?
-Here are some posts to consider the best approaches to evolution for agency new business and what services will be in demand for “the agency of the future.”
-Which make sense for you?
+Here are some posts that consider different approaches to evolution and the services that will be in demand for “agencies of the future.”
+Do any of them make sense for you?

-Clearly, there is no shortage of things to do this summer to help keep your agency new business on track.
-Pick a few tasks, delegate, and get to work so you can get outside and enjoy the summer!
+Clearly, there is no shortage of things to do this summer to keep your agency new business on track.
+Most importantly: continue to plug away at your ongoing new business outreach activities.
+If you have more time available, pick a few tasks, delegate, and get your work done so you can get outside and enjoy the summer!